 As with any collection of ESI for use in litigation, copying of the computer files should be done in a manner that does not alter or delete relevant information, such as contextual material or the metadata in or associated with the ESI.
 Collection by attorneys, attorney staff, or clients may be a dangerous practice due to technical limitations and increased risk of accidental or intentional deletion of electronic evidence.
-Further, the person who searches, finds, and collects information may end up being the witness necessary to introduce the information.
-If the information is sufficiently important to collect for litigation, it should be properly collected, stored, and preserved properly, and include information necessary for ultimate introduction of the ESI into evidence.
+Further, the person who searches, finds, and collects information may be required to testify to establish the predicate a trial for its admission into evidence.
+If the information is sufficiently important to collect for litigation, it should be collected, stored, and preserved properly, and include information necessary for ultimate introduction of the ESI into evidence.
 This may require sophisticated or expert involvement.